jbarozet/catalystwan-sdk-examples/README.md

 ## Usage

-Make sure you have the below environment variables defined:
+Make sure you have the below environment variables defined in .venv file:

 - vmanage_host
 - vmanage_user
 - vmanage_password
-- vmanage_port

 Use `export catalystwan_devel=true` if you want to have debug messsages.
 They will be dumped into catalystwan.log file.